project-sekai-ctf/sekai.team/data/blog/lactf-2023/snek.md

 dis.dis(code)
 ```

-After getting the disassembly from above, I outputted it to [a text file](https://github.com/Legoclones/website/blob/main/source/static/lactf-snek/disassembly.txt) and put it in my team's thread.
+After getting the disassembly from above, I outputted it to [a text file](https://github.com/Legoclones/website/blob/main/source/static/lactf-snek/disassembly.txt) and put it in my team’s thread.
 Since it was late, I went to bed, and a teammate had manually decompiled the code for me (thank you [@crazyman](https://twitter.com/CrazymanArmy)).
 After their decompilation, I took some creative liberties and started renaming variables/fixing random inaccuracies I found/adding debug statements along the way until it functioned almost the same as `snek.py`.
 The main differences were it outputted the coordinates of the fruit I had eaten, and it only printed out the last frame and not each successive movement.

 ```python
 #!/usr/bin/python3